 For the completeness of the routing algorithm, loop freedom in static and mobile networks must be provided.
-Most ad hoc routing protocols guarantee loop freedom based on the following observation.
+Most ad hoc routing protocols guarantee loop freedom Authorized licensed use limited to: Korea Advanced Inst of Science & Tech - KAIST.
+Downloaded on June 27,2023 at 04:18:07 UTC from IEEE Xplore.
+Restrictions apply. based on the following observation.
 Periodic routing request flooding basically builds a reverse path tree toward the source.
 Route replies will follow the reverse path along which the hop count monotonically decreases.
 In fact, this simple property ensures a strict ordering of feasible distances along successor paths, and thus, loop freedom is guaranteed.
 For instance, the RREQ tree is formed via the conventional reverse-path flooding techniques of the Ad hoc On Demand Distance Vector (AODV) routing protocol; similarly, the Destination-Sequenced Distance Vector (DSDV) routing protocol periodically performs networkwide flooding with new sequence numbers to update the routing tables.
 This strict ordering of feasible distances for a given destination is attained by ensuring the Numbered Distance Condition (NDC), as follows [44], [45].

 Definition 1 (Numbered Distance Condition).
-Node A may accept a route advertisement from neighbor B from destination D and update its routing table independently of other nodes if A has no information about destination D or if either one of the following two conditions is satisfied: $seq_num_D^B < seq_num_D^B$ or $seq_num_D^A = seq_num_D^B$ and $hop_count_D^A > hop_count_D^B$.
+Node A may accept a route advertisement from neighbor B from destination D and update its routing table independently of other nodes if A has no information about destination D or if either one of the following two conditions is satisfied: $seq_num_D^A < seq_num_D^B$ or $seq_num_D^A = seq_num_D^B$ and $hop_count_D^A > hop_count_D^B$.
 Here, $seq_num_D^A$ denotes the sequence number to destination D sent from node A and $hop_count_D^A$ denotes the hop count to destination D sent from node A.